JonahMoses/tic-tac-toe-react/README.md

-Create Tic Tac Toe in react
+Tic Tac Toe in react

 todo:
+ - Render game pieces
+ - Handle Click Events
- - Render when a user clicks on an element.
+    - Render X and O on click.
- - Keep track of which player's turn there is: X or O
+ - Keep track of which player's turn: X or O
-    - Should you render an X or an O

-Nice to Have:
+Bonuses round
- - Score Board
+ - Win Condition
+ - Reset the board
+ - Keep Track of User's Scores
- - Message for who's turn it is.
+ - Display who's turn it is.

+Super Mega Bonus:
- - Win Condition?
+ - Computer Player?
- - Clear the board